 Past Professional Development Excellence Award recipients

-Please click on a name or year to view past Award Recipients:
+Please click on a name or year (if available) to view past Award Recipients:

 Dr. Malissa Martin hails from a rural German community in Southern Ill.
 She attended Indiana State University on an athletic scholarship where she graduated with a degree in Health Education and Athletic Training.
 Wanting a southern experience, Dr. Martin was awarded a graduate assistantship with the University of South Carolina Gamecocks where she completed both her MEd, and doctoral degree in Curriculum and Instruction with a post-graduate certificate in alcohol and drug studies.While at South Carolina, Dr. Martin served as the athletic trainer for the women’s sports program and program director of the athletic training education program.
 Since her professional career beginnings Dr. Martin has served in the athletic training education program director position at Middle Tennessee State University and the College of Mount St. Joseph in Cincinnati, OH.
 She matriculated to Rocky Mountain University of Health Professions in Provo, Utah where she redesigned the doctoral degree in athletic training and provided programs for teaching effectiveness and assessment serving as an Associate Vice- Provost.